Best action games for Nintendo Switch iMore 2022

 Best remaster/port: Bayonetta 2

-I would be remiss if I wrote about the Switch's action games without mentioning the Umbra Witch herself, Bayonetta.
+We would be remiss if we wrote about the Switch's action games without mentioning the Umbra Witch herself, Bayonetta.
 Bayonetta 2 was the subject of fanboy ire when it was released as a WiiU exclusive, but that didn't stop the game from being a huge hit with critics and fans alike.
-The Switch version of the game gives Bayonetta 2 another chance in the spotlight, and it's as glorious as now as it was in 2014.
+The Switch version of the game gives Bayonetta 2 another chance in the spotlight, and as we noted in our review, it's as glorious as now as it was in 2014.
 Platinum Games are masters at their craft.
 Having built action game classics like Metal Gear Rising, Vanquish, and The Wonderful 101, and Bayonetta 2 is one of the best games the developer has ever crafted.

 If you've played an action game like Bayonetta, you'll know what to expect here.
 Bayonetta oozes style and finesse, and her over-the-top sexiness flows into every one of her attacks.
 The sexier the attack, the more skin Bayonetta shows, but don't expect a peepshow.
 Her attacks often involve a hail of bullets and demons pulled out of different dimensions.
 Hell has never looked so good.